nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 https://SECURITYSERVER:<ui-port>/
 ```

-To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
+To log in, use the account name and password you set during the installation (**reference data: 1.5; 1.6**).
-Upon first log-in, the system asks for the following information.
+Upon first log-in, the system asks for the following information:

 * The global configuration anchor file (**reference data: 2.1**).

-**Please verify anchor hash value with the published value.**
+**Note!
+Please verify anchor hash value with the published value.**

-If the configuration is successfully downloaded, the system asks for the following information.
+If the configuration is successfully downloaded, the system asks for the following information:

 * The Security Server owner’s member class (**reference data: 2.2**).
 * The Security Server owner’s member code (**reference data: 2.3**).

-If the member class and member code are correctly entered, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.
+If you enter the member class and member code correctly, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.

 * Security Server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ### 4.4 Security Server registration

-After the Security Server Sidecar is configured, we need to register it in the Central Server, information about how to configure the Security Server Sidecar on the Central Server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)
+After the Security Server Sidecar is configured, you need to register it in the Central Server, information about how to configure the Security Server Sidecar on the Central Server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 ## 5 Back up and Restore